 According to a few reports, app developers are developing new software so as to avoid paying Apple the taxes when charging users.
 As of now, Apple charges up to 30% of the transaction amount from the developers.
-After the legal battle between Apple and Epic games, now Apple is bound to allow app developers to provide users with links to other payment systems.
-Apple is worried that this may hamper its overall profit that comes from its App Store.
+After the legal battle between Apple and Epic games, apple is now bound to allow app developers to provide users with links to other payment systems.
+Apple is worried that this may hamper its App Store’s overall profit.
 Notably, in the fiscal year 2020, about 20% of Apple’s revenue came from the App Store profits.

 However, it is not clear yet what the developers are preparing in this regard.
 On the other hand, Apple too has been vague about the steps that would be taken by them to comply with the court’s order.
 Paddle CEO Christian Owens mentioned that Paddle has come up with three different iPhone payment product implementation plans in the hopes that one of them will be compliant with the rules.